Article · May 15, 2026

 The sign-out button calls sb.auth.signOut(), which:

-1. Calls the Supabase server to invalidate the session (so the refresh token is revoked server-side).
+- Calls the Supabase server to revoke the refresh token server-side.

-3. Triggers an onAuthStateChange event you can listen to in other parts of the extension.
+onAuthStateChangeevent you can listen to elsewhere in the extension.

 The popup then re-renders the login form.
-Clean state, no leftover credentials, no half-signed-out limbo.
+No leftover tokens, no half-signed-out limbo.

-If you load any external resource from your popup (a CDN font, a remote analytics script, a third-party library), the default MV3 content security policy blocks it.
-The browser console shows errors like “Refused to load the script because it violates the following Content Security Policy directive.”
+If you load anything external from your popup (a CDN font, a remote analytics script), the default MV3 content security policy blocks it.
+The browser console shows: “Refused to load the script because it violates the following Content Security Policy directive.”

 {